 Research and Development

-The R&D team has so far published 86 technical papers in national and international conferences.
+The Company also collaborates with leading research establishments and educational institutions to explore and develop breakthrough opportunities.
+The R&D team has so far published 92 technical papers in national and international conferences.

-A digital framework for measuring customer satisfaction and related actions to improve the customer satisfaction have been implemented.
+During the year, the Company has enhanced its business analytical capability by introducing In–memory Computing.
+Several enhancements have been effected in the digital framework for measuring customer satisfaction, while related actions to improve customer satisfaction have been implemented.

 INTERNAL CONTROL AND THEIR ADEQUACY

 The Company has a proper and adequate internal control system to ensure that all the assets of the Company are safeguarded and protected against any loss and that all the transactions are properly authorized and recorded.
 Information provided to management is reliable and timely and statutory obligations are adhered to.

 The Company has an established internal financial control framework including internal controls over financial reporting, operating controls and anti–fraud framework.
 The framework is reviewed regularly by the management and tested by internal audit team and presented to the audit committee.
 Based on the periodical testing, the framework is strengthened, from time to time, to ensure adequacy and effectiveness of Internal Financial Controls.

 Occupational Health & Safety (OHS)